 Before testing a hybrid app on an iOS device, ensure that the Web Inspector is activated on the device.
+For additional information, see Preparing an iOS Device for Testing.

 Preparing an iOS Device for Testing

 Note: To test native mobile applications or hybrid applications with Silk Test, you require a native mobile license.
 For additional information, see Licensing Information.